HP TECH TAKES /...

 While some techies swear by DisplayPort, the question of which is better rests entirely on what you’re trying to accomplish.
 Do you need to project a PowerPoint onto a TV screen?
 Or are you trying to set up 4K monitors or dual monitors to get the best RPG game experience around?

-Whether you’re a power PC user or simply want more flexibility in your home office setup, understanding the different uses of these two popular connector cables will make your computing experience vastly more enjoyable.
-Take a look at the various pros and cons of DisplayPort vs HDMI to get a firm grasp on their varying capabilities.
+Whether you’re a power PC user or simply want more flexibility in your home office setup, you should understand the different uses of these two popular connector cables.
+It’ll make your computing experience vastly more enjoyable.
+Take a look at the various pros and cons of DisplayPort vs HDMI with us to get a firm grasp on their varying capabilities.

 Before diving into which audio/video connector is best for specific uses, it’s important to know how they differ in both physical appearance and the features they support.